MozillaFoundation/mofo-example-app/README.md

 ## Current implementation details

 This repo currently implements a single client-side applications, consuming data from file, rather than from an API endpoint.
+Its code is found in the `app` directory, with most subdirectories named intuitively.
+The actual "deploy" content gets written to the `app/public` directory.
+As the app is built using [React](http://facebook.github.io/react) most of the important code can be found in the `components` and `mixins` directories.

 If the [Webmaker Login service](http://github.com/mozilla/login.webmaker.org) is running (on port 3000), webmaker login is used to control whether or not "tiles" have editable titles and author fields.